srujanreddyj/Data-Engineering-concepts/airbnb_capstone/README.md

 ![image](https://user-images.githubusercontent.com/48939255/115416376-5a408200-a1bd-11eb-92a0-5c907ab13bf4.png)

 ### Running the Project
-1. Explore the dataset as mentioned in above notebook file
+1. Explore the dataset as mentioned in above notebook file, transform the data and store the processed result in S3.
 2. Create AWS Redshift Cluster using either the console or through the notebook provided in create-redshift-cluster
 3. Ensure the airflow instance is up and running.
 4. Ensure all the content of dags and plugins are present in the Airflow work environment as needed.